A short Q&A

 The primary function of the noise gate is to govern the amplitude of

-function is that the system will respond to loud noises within the space
+secondary function is that the system will respond to loud noises

-by shutting itself down, exposing the spectator to the unaltered sound
+within the space by shutting itself down, exposing the spectator to the

 The available pitches of the sound are primarily determined by the